surniaulula/wpsso-user-locale/readme.txt

 }
 `

-You can also modify the URL used to reload the page after selecting a locale by hooking the 'jsm_user_locale_redirect_url' filter.
+You can also modify the URL used to reload the page after selecting a locale by hooking the 'wpsso_user_locale_redirect_url' filter.

 `
-add_filter( 'jsm_user_locale_redirect_url',
+add_filter( 'wpsso_user_locale_redirect_url',
 	'customize_user_locale_redirect_url', 10, 2 );

 function customize_user_locale_redirect_url( $url, $user_locale ) {